getsentry/publish/README.md

      required: false
    ```
 1. In the same file, add `merge_target: ${{ github.event.inputs.merge_target }}` under the `with` block of the `Prepare release` step

-## Retracting Release Request

-To retract a release request, comment `#retract` (as the only comment content) under the request you want to retract.
-The only person that can do retract a release, is the same person that initially requested it and is listed in the request description.

 ## Approvals